Updated July 23, 2020.

 More here: What to Eat on the Big Island

 Thinking of seeing the infamous lava flow into the ocean?
 We debated whether to take a boat tour, helicopter tour, or simply be satisfied with what lava we could see from the land inside Volcanoes National Park.
 Since we would be so close, and you never know if you’ll go back to a place or not, we decided to treat ourselves to a more elaborate lava viewing experience.

 The pictures people had posted from the helicopter tours honestly weren’t all that impressive.
 There were far more waterfall pictures than lava pictures, and the lava flowing into the ocean creates so much smoke and steam, the views from the air really didn’t seem that great.
 However, the lava boat tours boasted many impressive pictures from the boats!
 So we opted for that.
 It was $200 each if we paid cash, but more if we paid by credit card, so we chose cash.

 Keep reading: How to Have an Unforgettable Lava Boat Tour

 We like to choose our accommodations a little bit late in the planning game.
 If we choose one before we start making plans, we sometimes end up much farther from the things we want to do than we might have if we’d waited.
 We chose the Courtyard King Kamehameha Hotel in Kailua-Kona because it seemed fairly centrally located in relation to some of the sites we wanted to see in town, and there’s a beach and place to snorkel nearby as well.
 For Hilo, we chose the Grand Naniola by Hilton because of its proximity to the water and walkability to sites in town.
 Hotels, vacations rentals, and more are all available!

 Still have questions about planning your trip?
 Ask me in the comment section below!
-For more trip planning information, checkout How to Trip Plan with Trip Advisor!
+For more trip planning information, check out my Pacific Islands Page!